zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md

     **Note:** We recommend that you do not select **Set Later**.
 This is because, to log on to the instance after it is created and before the GPU driver is installed, you have to reset the password or bind an SSH key pair, and then restart the instance to make the change take effect.
 The restart operation, however, causes the failure of driver installation.

--   **UserData**: If **Auto-install GPU Driver** is enabled, a script to install a CUDA library and a GPU driver is displayed here.
+-   **User Data**: If **Auto-install GPU Driver** is enabled, a script to install a CUDA library and a GPU driver is displayed here.
 Read the script and note carefully.

 ## Check the installation progress {#section_gbb_nxz_xdb .section}